-- Course evaluation questionnaires,

-- Internal and external stakeholder feedback,

-- Assessment and evaluation analysis reports
+- Internal and external stakeholder feedback, - Assessment and evaluation analysis reports

-Data from multiple sources are collected and systematically evaluated by the Education and Training Development Commission.
+The data are collected from multiple sources and systematically evaluated by the Quality Commission and related sub-committees.

-The collected data are analyzed in terms of educational practices, assessment tools, course content, teaching methods and academic communication, and the results are shared with the relevant faculty members and academic units.
+The collected data are analyzed in terms of educational practices, assessment tools, course content, teaching methods and academic communication dimensions; the results obtained are shared with the relevant academic staff and academic units.
 In this way, the extent to which each course meets the program outcomes is monitored and reported through the University Information Management System (UBYS).
 At the end of each semester, the Education and Training Development Commission graphically examines the relationship of all compulsory and elective courses offered on the University Information Management System (UBYS) Education Catalogue with the defined program outcomes and analyzes their contribution levels.

 Within the scope of the quality assurance system, there are defined processes for updating program outcomes.
-The recommendations of the Education and Training Development Commission and the Quality Assurance System Development Commission are discussed at Academic Board meetings with the contribution of faculty members.
+The Quality Commission's recommendations are discussed at the Academic Board meetings held at the end of each academic year with the contribution of faculty members.
 The improvement proposals approved by the Academic Board are put into effect with the approval of the Dean's Office and the relevant content is entered into the University Information Management System (UBYS) and put into practice.
 The sustainability of this structure is ensured through evaluation processes carried out with both internal and external stakeholders; the currency and consistency of program outcomes are dynamically maintained.

 Subject B.6.1.
-Monitoring and Updating Program Outcomes Responsible Unit(s) Planning Dean's Office, Education and Training Development Commission, Quality Assurance System Development Commission Application Dean's Office, Board of Directors Evaluation: Dean's Office, Education and Training Development Commission, Quality Assurance System Development Commission Improvement: Dean's Office, Board of Directors Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students External Stakeholders Advisory Board Application Areas All Faculty (All departments) Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working Commissions; Quality Handbook; Strategic Plan; Academic Boards; Education and Training Development Commission Reports Faculty Board of Directors and Senate Decision Records Alumni Feedback External Stakeholder Opinion Collection Process Student Satisfaction Surveys Academic Staff Satisfaction Surveys Administrative Staff Satisfaction Surveys Course Evaluation Surveys

-Performance Indicators Integrated Quality Management System (IQMS)

-Stakeholder Engagement Rate

-Number of Updated Programs
+Monitoring and Updating Program Outcomes Responsible Unit(s) Planning Dean's Office, Education and Training Development Commission Application Dean's Office, Board of Directors Evaluation: Dean's Office, Education and Training Development Commission Improvement: Dean's Office, Board of Directors Stakeholders Internal Stakeholders: Academic and Administrative Staff, Students External Stakeholders Advisory Board Application Areas All Faculty (All departments) Monitoring Mechanisms Face-to-face and online meetings; Quality and Accreditation Working Commissions; Quality Handbook; Strategic Plan; Academic Boards; Education and Training Development Commission Reports Faculty Board of Directors and Senate Decision Records Alumni Feedback External Stakeholder Opinion Collection Process Student Satisfaction Surveys Academic Staff Satisfaction Surveys Administrative Staff Satisfaction Surveys Course Evaluation Surveys Performance Indicators Integrated Quality Management System (IQMS) Stakeholder Engagement Rate Number of Updated Programs

 Education Information System Up-to-Date Rate

 Student Satisfaction Survey Results

 Academic Staff Satisfaction Survey Results

 Administrative Staff Satisfaction Survey Results

 Course Evaluation Survey Results

 Graduate Student Survey Results

-Courses and Information Packages in the Islamic Sciences Program
+Courses and Information Packages in Islamic Sciences Program

 Program and Learning Outcome Relationship Table

 Faculty of Islamic Sciences Program Objectives

 Faculty of Islamic Sciences Program Outcomes

 Evaluation and End of each academic year

 Improvement Date

 Place in the Information Integrated Quality Management System (IQMS)

 Management System University Information Management System (UBYS)

 Electronic Document Management System (EBYS)

 Corporate Website